-- The replacement asset is based on the reproduction cost of the specific assets with adjustments where appropriate for obsolescence due to over-design or surplus capacity. - The replacement cost is derived from recent construction contracts of similar assets and Property Institute of New Zealand cost information. - The remaining useful life of assets is estimated. - Straight-line depreciation has been applied in determining the depreciated replacement cost value of the asset.
+- The replacement cost is derived from recent construction contracts of similar assets and Property Institute of New Zealand cost information. - The remaining useful life of assets is estimated. - Straight-line depreciation has been applied in determining the depreciated replacement cost value of the asset.